Burke in Fairfax County, Virginia — The American South (Mid-Atlantic)

 Erected 1986 by Department of Conservation and Historic Resources.
 (Marker Number BW-3.)

 Location.
-38° 47.626′ N, 77° 16.287′ W. Marker is in Burke, Virginia, in Fairfax County.
-Marker is at the intersection of Old Burke Lake Road and Burke Road (Virginia Route 652), on the right when traveling north on Old Burke Lake Road.
-This portion of Old Burke Lake Road dead ends at the railroad tracks.
-Approach from Burke Road.
+This marker has been replaced by another marker nearby.
+It was located near 38° 47.626′ N, 77° 16.287′ W. Marker was in Burke, Virginia, in Fairfax County.
+It was at the intersection of Old Burke Lake Road and Burke Road (Virginia Route 652), on the right when traveling north on Old Burke Lake Road.
 Touch for map.
-Marker is at or near this postal address: 9415 Old Burke Lake Rd, Burke VA 22015, United States of America.
+Marker was at or near this postal address: 9415 Old Burke Lake Rd, Burke VA 22015, United States of America.
 Touch for directions.

 August 13, 2005